-Subject Syllabus Title Syllabus Number Examination Board

-Combined Science Trilogy 8464 AQA

-Separate Sciences GCSE Biology 8461 AQA

-GCSE Chemistry 8462
+Subject Syllabus Title Syllabus Number Examination Board Combined Science Trilogy 8464 AQA Separate GCSE Biology 8461 AQA Sciences GCSE Chemistry GCSE Physics 8462 8463

-GCSE Physics 8463

-- ➤ Pupils with a particular aptitude in Science may opt to study separate Biology, Chemistry and Physics and will attain up to 3 GCSEs in Science.
-This will be in consultation with the Head of Science. - ➤ All pupils who study Combined Science will be expected to complete this by the end of Year 11. - ➤ Pupils who study Separate Sciences will also complete their examinations at the end Year 11
+- Pupils with a particular aptitude in Science may opt to study separate Biology, Chemistry and Physics and will attain up to 3 GCSEs in Science.
+This will be in consultation with the Head of Science. - All pupils who study Combined Science will be expected to complete this by the end of Year 11. - Pupils who study Separate Sciences will sit two qualifications in Year 10 and complete their examinations at the end Year 11

 - ➤ Combined Science (Trilogy) involves the study of Biology, Chemistry and Physics as well as developing practical and investigative skills.
-There is less content than in Separate Sciences. - > Separate Sciences pupils study Biology, Chemistry and Physics as well as developing practical and investigative skills.
+There is less content than in Separate Sciences. - Separate Sciences pupils study Biology, Chemistry and Physics as well as developing practical and investigative skills.